Irek-h/JWT_CaDS/README.md

 - H - cryptographic hash function
 - K - the secret key
-- K' - is a block-sized key derived from the secret key, K; either by padding to the right with 0s up to the block size, or by hashing down to less than or equal to the block size first and then padding to the right with zeros
+- K' - is a block-sized key derived from the secret key, K; either by padding to the right with 0s up to the block size or by hashing down to less than or equal to the block size first and then padding to the right with zeros
+- m - message to encrypt
 - opad - the block-sized outer padding, consisting of repeated bytes valued 0x5c
 - ipad - the block-sized inner padding, consisting of repeated bytes valued 0x36